DobroDev/Dobro-v2/README.md

 </div>

 ---
 **Dobro** is an open-source Discord bot written in Javascript, using the Discord.js Library.
-Dobro has various features like Fun commands, Moderation Commands and other useful features.
+Dobro has various features like Fun commands, Moderation commands and other useful features.
 Join the [Discord](https://discord.gg/T6EKQdv6x5) to try it out!

 ## Setup